Presidential elections in France

 The president of France (ex officio also a co-prince of Andorra) is elected by direct popular vote to a five-year term.
 If the office falls vacant before the end of five years, an election to a new five-year term is held, generally within 20 to 35 days of the vacancy.

-In France, constitution mandates that presidents cannot be elected for more than two five-year terms.
+In France, constitution mandates that presidents cannot be elected for more than two consecutive five-year terms.

 The presidential term was set at five years beginning with the 2002 election.
 In elections held from 1965 until 1995, the president was elected to a seven-year term.
 Elections are always held on a Sunday.
 Candidates appear on the ballot after the Constitutional Council has validated their candidacy.
 Should no candidate receive over 50% of the vote in the first round, a second round is organised two weeks later with the top two contenders.

+For their candidacy to be validated, candidates must secure a minimum of 500 endorsements (popularly known in France as the "500 signatures") from elected officials, who may include mayors, members of the parliament, regional and departmental councillors, as well as members of the assemblies of Corsica and the overseas.
+The endorsements must come from at least 30 different departments; officials from the same department may give a maximum of 50 endorsements.
+Each official may endorse only one candidate.
+The number of required endorsements was originally 100, but it was raised to 500 in 1976.

 Candidates in presidential elections in France have the right to visit French military bases on national soil and abroad to gain a better understanding of the French Armed Forces, although they are prohibited from using such visits for campaign events.
 Depending on their respective results in the election, they are eligible to different modalities of reimbursement of their campaign expenses by the state.
 The state also monitors appearances on television and radio programmes through its Regulatory Authority for Audiovisual and Digital Communication (ARCOM) to ensure equal airtime between candidates during the campaign; each candidate has the right to a certain amount of time not to be exceeded per media platform.